NickZettel/IT-Labs/README.md

 #### Lab 3
 Configure Organizational Units (OUs), set a password policy, and manage file share permissions in Active Directory on Windows Server Core.

+#### Lab 4
+Install and configure the DNS server role on Windows Server Core, create a forward lookup zone, add DNS records, and test name resolution.